Assembly Bill 9456 would allow distillers and brewers to file their taxes electronically.

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-A.B.
-2305 establishes the New York craft beverage council within the department of economic development to develop a marketing strategy to promote the state’s fine wines, spirits and …More
+Companion legislation A.B.
+2305 and S.B.
+4118 seek to establish the New York craft beverage council within the department of economic development to develop a marketing strategy to promote the state’s fine wines, spirits and …More

 Governor Andrew Cuomo announced the creation of a working group of industry leaders to recommend revisions to New York State’s Alcoholic Beverage Control Laws.
 The group, which includes Steve Hindy (co-founder of Brooklyn Brewery) and …More